Pontesbury: Industries and trade

 The village has a long mining history, once linked to Snailbeach and Hanwood via the Minsterley branch line and the Snailbeach District Railways, it supplied local industry with coal, lead, iron and stone.
 Although the railway tracks are no longer there, the route that it took can still be walked, where some stations and sidings remain.
 Nearby Poles Coppice, around half-a-mile south of the village, contains two former quarries and is now a countryside recreation area.

 Churches

 In the centre of the village sits St George's Church of England parish church, the origins of which can be traced to about 1250 AD but due to the site's circular graveyard shape may indicate a much more ancient site of Anglo Saxon or even Celtic origin.
 The church itself however was largely restored in the 19th century, following the collapse of the mediaeval tower between 1820 and 1825.

 The churchyard contains the outdoor parish war memorial.
-The present Portland stone cross, erected 1963, replaced an earlier elaborate cross by Temple Lushington Moore and unveiled in 1921, which bore a crucifix and images of the Virgin Mary, Mary Magdalene and St George and the Dragon but had become dilapidated and was dismantled in 1960.
+The present Portland stone cross, erected 1963, replaced an earlier elaborate cross by Temple Moore and unveiled in 1921, which bore a crucifix and images of the Virgin Mary, Mary Magdalene and St George and the Dragon but had become dilapidated and was dismantled in 1960.

 There are also active Baptist, Methodist and Congregationalist Churches.

 The Salvation Army had a barracks in Pontesbury between about 1888–1894.